fortyninemaps/karta/doc/source/introduction.rst

    -  ESRI ASCII grid (r,w)
    -  GeoTiff (GDAL) (r,w)

-Furthermore, *karta* vector geometries implement the Python geo_interface_ protocol, permitting direct data interchange with other packages that implement it, such as Shapely_ and ArcPy_.
+Furthermore, *Karta* vector geometries implement the Python geo_interface_ protocol, permitting direct data interchange with other packages that implement it, such as Shapely_ and ArcPy_.